parkermac/LO/pre/hycom/README.md

 #### A typical workflow would consist of two steps.
 First, from the command line do:

 ```
-python get_dt_lists.py -a True
+python get_dt_lists.py
 ```

-This is how you would do it the first time when building an archive from scratch.
-After that you would drop the -a True argument (which forces it go get everything).
+If you were doing it for the first time when building an archive from scratch you would do `python get_dt_lists.py -a True` (which forces it go get everything, TAKES DAYS).

 Next, actually get any required hycom extractions by doing:

 ```
 python get_hycom_days.py > log_days &